REE-elements LIBS spectra from glass melts report

 You can see the julia code on how the data was processed in this Pluto notebook.
 The main part is calculating the common spectrum part of the all the samples, i.e. contribution from the Si-Al-Ca-O glass and subtracting that for each to get only the REE specific peaks visible.

-Per sample analysis
+Per sample spectra

 Note: Click on a plot to open an interactive version where you can zoom!
 And for single element downloads.
 Below are the experimental spectra for each REE glass melt.
 Both the actual measurement and then the REE specific part of the spectrum.